 EBITDA means earnings before interest, tax, depreciation and amortisation.
-In the latest financial statements "EBITDA - unrealised gains + unrealised losses" is represented by profit from operations plus interest expense.
+In the latest financial statements "EBITDA - unrealised gains + unrealised losses" is represented in the Fund's 31 December 2019 Half-Year Financial Reports as profit from operations plus interest expense.

 CFM intends to fund interest payments from income received by the Fund and does not intend to capitalise any interest payments.